Olivia Blake: Roles and memberships

-Blake was forced to resign from her position as PPS to Jo Stevens and Ian Murray in September 2020 when she, alongside 18 other Labour MPs, including two other junior office holders, Beth Winter and Nadia Whittome, defied the Labour whip and voted against the Overseas Operations Bill.
+Following the election of Keir Starmer as Labour leader, in April 2020, Blake was appointed as joint Parliamentary Private Secretary to Jo Stevens (Shadow Secretary of State for Digital, Culture, Media and Sport) and to Ian Murray (Shadow Secretary of State for Scotland).
+Blake was forced to resign from this position in September 2020 when she, alongside 18 other Labour MPs – including two other junior office holders, Beth Winter and Nadia Whittome – defied the whip and voted against the Overseas Operations Bill.